 • Travel costs such as parking fees and fuel to get to a doctor’s surgery or hospital.

 • The cost of a carer who’s needed to look after you while you recover.

-• Lost income because you needed to take time off work to recover or attend a medical appointment.
+• Loss of earnings because you needed to take time off work to recover or attend a medical appointment.

 To claim for special damages, it’s important that you retain any receipts, wage slips or bank statements that prove the level of expenditure.

 How Accident Claims UK Could Help You Sue A Hotel